-The ‘Local Adaptation in Drosophila’ Group includes 5 senior researchers (integrated members), including a leader holding an academic position and 4 members holding post-doctoral grants.
-The group also includes 6Ph.
-D. students.
+The ‘Local Adaptation in Drosophila’ Group includes four senior researchers (integrated members), one holding an academic position (PI of the group), two PhD students and two master students.

-The research projects pursued by the ‘Local Adaptation in Drosophila’ Group focus on complementary research areas in Evolutionary Biology, with the ultimate goal of a better understanding of i) the genetic basis of adaptation, ii) the evolutionary potential of populations, including the role of history and chance, and iii) the importance of evolution for understanding human societies.
-The Group’s research activity uses mainly Experimental Evolution as tool and Drosophila as model organism.
-Main topics addressed are:
+The research projects pursued by the ‘Local Adaptation in Drosophila’ Group focus on complementary research areas in Evolutionary Biology, with the ultimate goal of better understanding: i) the genetic basis of adaptation, ii) the evolutionary potential of populations, including the role of history and chance; iii) the evolution of chromosomal inversions; iv) the ecological-evolutionary importance of mate- choice copying.
+The Group’s experimental research activity uses mainly (but not only) Experimental Evolution as tool and Drosophila subobscura as model organism.

 1) To understand the genomic and transcriptomic changes during adaptation to new environments;